Christ Church, Bobcaygeon

 A committee of volunteer pastoral visitors works with the parish priest to care for those who are sick or shut-in at home, or those in nursing homes and hospitals.
 Christ Church provides both lay and clergy leadership for services at the Pinecrest and Case Manor care facilities and the Kawartha Suites seniors home.
 Volunteers also carry out a prayer shawl ministry.
 Shawls are knitted, blessed and delivered to those in need of continuing prayer support.
 A card ministry also reaches out to those in need of encouragement.

-The Outreach Committee sponsors a number of Saturday morning breakfasts with either speakers or music to raise funds for worthy local, national and international projects.
-For more a decade the group has sponsored a student in Honduras.
-Additional support has gone to Sleeping Children Around the World, and a local Christian youth outreach program.
+The lower parish hall hosts a staffed, community food security depot open to the public during set hours.
+Our parish supports national and international projects.
+For more than a decade members have sponsored a student in Honduras.
+Additional support has gone to Sleeping Children Around the World, and a local Christian youth outreach program, known as Youth Unlimited.
+We also support Habitat for Humanity.

 A number of women in the congregation work behind the scenes to prepare for services each Sunday, arrange flowers, launder linens and change altar hangings.
 They decorate the church for Harvest, Christmas and Easter.